Get insider access

 Build Quality

-The Dell AW2523HF has excellent build quality.
+The build quality is excellent.
 It's solid throughout, and the stand holds the display well as there's minimal wobble, and the screen stays in place when you adjust it.
 The plastic materials also feel good and don't flex that much.

 Design